cosmix/linear-mcp/README.md

 * Update existing issues with full field modification
 * Delete issue with validation
 * Self-assign issues using 'me' keyword
-* Advanced search by creator and assignee
+* Advanced search with Linear's powerful filtering capabilities
 * Add comments to issues with markdown support
 * Query Linear issues by ID or key with optional relationships
 * Search issues using custom queries with enhanced metadata